ircv3/ircv3-specifications/extensions/webpush.md

 - One public key with the name `p256dh` set to the client's P-256 ECDH public key.
 - One shared key with the name `auth` set to a 16-byte client-generated authentication secret.

-The server MUST use the VAPID public key sent as a reply to the `VAPIDPUBKEY` subcommand when sending push notifications.
+If the server has advertised the `VAPID` ISUPPORT token, they MUST use this VAPID public key when sending push notifications.
 Servers MUST replace any previous subscription with the same `<endpoint>`.

 If the registration is successful, the server MUST reply with a `WEBPUSH REGISTER` message: